Rice Global Paris Summer Program

 Program Dates

-There are a total of three to four Summer Sessions offered through the Rice Global Paris Center.
+There are a total of three Summer Sessions offered through the Rice Global Paris Center.

 You may take one course per session.
 If you wish, you can participate in multiple sessions, but tuition will apply separately for each.